By Alison F. Takemura, Ph.D.

 - Make a concerted effort to get more diverse sources, said Pierre-Louis.
 Many have noticed that she includes women in her stories.
 That's not by accident since she deliberately looks for underrepresented sources.
 She might ask a public information officer specifically for names of women and people of color; and, she digs through author lists to look for more unusual last names.

 - If you run an internship, then pay your interns, said Hardin.
 Not everyone can afford to go a summer or a semester unpaid.
-Give those who are less financially privileged a chance to consider [**missing end of sentence?]
+Give those who are less financially privileged a chance to consider an internship.

 - Make the newsroom look like the community that it serves, said Hedin.
 Broaden the recruitment pool and recognize that coming from a minority background is in itself a kind of training and skillset, she advised.
 There are also partner organizations to network with, added Lamb, for example, the separate national professional associations of Black, Hispanic, and Asian journalists as well as ColorComm: Women of Color in Communications.

 - Quantify and report organization diversity efforts.
 "If you treasure it, measure it," said Hardin.
 Then you'll know if you're making progress.